mollylia/Pomodoro-Timer/README.md

   PomodoroTimerApp.
 PomodoroTimer can be accessed through PomodoroTimerApp.
   - get rid of association between ViewIntervalFrame and PomodoroTimer, so there is only one association between ViewIntervalFrame and PomodoroTimerApp.
 PomodoroTimer can be accessed through PomodoroTimerApp.
+- Apply the Singleton Pattern to the PomodoroTimerApp class.
+  - create a single, private, static field of the class's type to hold the single instance of the class.
+  - create a private constructor that takes no arguments.
+  - create a public static method that allows access to the single instance.
+  - in the public static method, if the single instance is null, create an instance.
+  - make the public static method return the single instance.